TMOM Travel Writers

 Kuleen Lashley is a self-described “kids whisperer”.
 Random children discover her as she travels, some even hold her hand in line and have hopped on a ride with her at Disney World.
 Her own kids are now teens, but her fun-loving family still prefers travel locations and activities recommended for kids.
 Kuleen loves all things Disney.
 Proof of that?
 She married her husband Eric at the Polynesian Village Resort at Walt Disney World.
 Her family frequently travels to The Most Magical Place on Earth along with her parents that live across the street, and her siblings and their families.
 Kuleen blogs about her life at MySmall.World.

-Leslie Harvey is a former attorney from the San Francisco Bay Area and mom of two kids, ages 7 and 2.
+Leslie Harvey is a former attorney from the San Francisco Bay Area and mom of two kids, ages 8 and 3.
 She blogs about the joys and challenges of travel with little ones at Trips With Tykes.
 She has a passion for all things air travel related (well, everything except the TSA) and is also a lifelong Disney geek.
-She saves money on her family’s travels by maximizing the benefits of airline frequent flyer programs.
+She saves money on her family’s travels by maximizing the benefits of airline frequent flyer and other loyalty programs.

 Lisa O’Driscoll is a former kindergarten teacher turned blogger living in Sarasota, Florida with her hubby and two daughters.
 She’s backpacked several times through Europe (well, she had a carry-on but that doesn’t have quite the same ring to it), studied Portuguese in Brazil, and loves vacationing in the Caribbean.
 When it comes to travel, she wants to do it all and her ultimate travel dream is to be on The Amazing Race!
 You’ll find Lisa writing about parenting, food, travel and more at Fun Money Mom.